 The Banks's capital adequacy assessment process in the form of "Capital Group of Bank Handlowy w Warszawie S.A.
-Capital Management" document is approved by the Management Board, and then submitted for the Supervisory Board approval by resolution.
+Capital Management" document is approved by the Management Board, and then submitted for the Supervisory Board's approval.

 Risk and Capital Management Committee is responsible for ongoing capital adequacy assessment.
-The Committee supervises the compliance with general risk level established by the Supervisory Board and monitors capital adequacy taking into account the quantitative ratios and the utilization levels of capital limits and the forecasts in the scope of the capital adequacy.
+The Committee supervises the compliance with Overall Risk Appetite established by the Supervisory Board and monitors capital adequacy taking into account the quantitative ratios and capital limits utilization as well as the forecasts related to capital adequacy.

-Risk and Capital Committee of the Supervisory Board receives periodically information report on assessment and utilizations of internal and regulatory capital.
+Risk and Capital Committee of the Supervisory Board receives periodically report on assessment and utilizations of internal and regulatory capital.

-If capital adequacy ratio is at risk to fall below approved in risk appetite level and/or not enough capital will be available to cover internal capital allocation for significant risks, the contingency capital plan will be activated.
+If determined within the Overall Risk Appetite level of capital adequacy ratio falls below approved threshold or the Group does not have enough capital to cover internal capital allocation for significant risks, the contingency capital plan will be activated.